 • Just Third Way Podcast.
 We need to set up a meeting with Dave Hamill, who is hosting the podcast, and set up future recording sessions.
 Dan Parker would be a good interview subject, and maybe some recordings on how crypto currencies can help bring about the Just Third Way.

 • Hartford, Connecticut.
 Russell Williams reported that he is looking at a lot of projects in Hartford.
-He has been sounding out local colleges and universities as potential partners.
+He has been sounding out local colleges and universities as potential partners in CESJ and Justice University projects.
 The insurance community might start embrace what we’re trying to do.
 Capital credit insurance and reinsurance would go a long way toward making this happen.

 • Official Book Release.
 Monday, January 15, 2018, was the official release date of Ten Battles Every Catholic Should Know.
 Although only a Just Third Way book in the larger sense of the term, the publisher has indicated interest in doing a more JTW-themed book should this one be a success.
 Fortunately, the book is already doing well, and one of the editors has already expressed interest in a follow-up project with a more integrated Just Third Way theme.
 Al Smith in Canada reported that he sold three copies recently at a conference.
 TAN Books, the publisher, may soon be able to start a publicity campaign.